n0tion/n0tion.github.io/about.md

 **Hi, I'm Felipe**

-I'm a New York based Software Engineer specializing in modern web technologies.
+I'm a New York based developer specializing in modern web technologies.